haidaralithaheem/book-recommender/README.md

 # 📚 Book Recommender System

+This project is a Book Recommender System built using machine learning and cosine similarity-based K-Nearest Neighbors (KNN) algorithm.
+The system recommends similar books to the user based on a selected book using collaborative filtering techniques.
+It is deployed with a Streamlit interface and can be easily accessed through a web browser.

+### 🔍 Features

-A simple machine learning project that recommends books based on user preferences.
-Built with Python and Streamlit.
+Recommends books based on user ratings.

----
+Uses KNN with cosine similarity to find similar books.

+Interactive and clean Streamlit UI for easy access.

+Displays book cover images with clickable links to Google search.

+Model trained using a sparse pivot matrix for efficiency.

 ## 🔍 What It Does